-Second, we explored whether there was a stronger negative relationship when risks, compared to when benefits are manipulated.
-Illuminating this boundary condition could provide insight into which of these two attributes people find more informative or important for their risk-judgments.
+Second, we explored whether there was a stronger negative relationship when risks, as opposed to benefits, are manipulated.
+Illuminating this boundary condition could provide insight into which of these two attributes people find more informative or important for their risk judgments.